-Admission Requirements for the Concentration: Application at the end of the second year in the B.Mus. degree program A minimum grade of "B+" in MUSC-1200, 1210, and one of MUSC-2200, 2210, 3200, 4200, or 4220.
-Interview with a member of the Music faculty Graduation Requirements: 130 credit hours fulfilling the program requirements as specified below A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 130 credit hours Residency Requirements: 60 credit hours within the degree, including 30 credit hours of the last 42 in the degree program 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements 30 credit hours of the music requirements Core Curriculum Requirements: Biblical and Theological Studies-15 credit hours as follows: BTS-1110 Introduction to Biblical Literature and Themes BTS-2000 Introduction to Christianity OR BTS-2550 History of Christianity BTS electives-9 credit hours Church Music-6 credit hours from MUSC-2300, 2310, 2330, 3310, or MUSC-2320 Integrative Studies-3 credit hours at the 3000-level or above Anabaptist studies requirement-either include one of BTS-2540, BTS-2560, BTS-3510, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the general electives Academic writing requirement
+Admission Requirements for the Concentration: Application at the end of the second year in the B.Mus. degree program

+A minimum grade of "B+" in MUSC-2220, 2230, and one of MUSC-3210, 3200, 4200, 4210 or 4220.

+Interview with a member of the Music faculty

+- 130 credit hours fulfilling the program requirements as specified below - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 130 credit hours

+- 60 credit hours within the degree, including 30 credit hours of the last 42 in the degree program - 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements - 30 credit hours of the music requirements

+- Biblical and Theological Studies-15 credit hours as follows: - BTS-1110 Introduction to Biblical Literature and Themes - BTS-2000 Introduction to Christianity OR BTS-2550 History of Christianity - BTS electives-9 credit hours - Church Music-6 credit hours from MUSC-2300, 2310, 2330, 3310, or MUSC-2320 - Integrative Studies-3 credit hours at the 3000-level or above - Anabaptist studies requirement-either include one of BTS-2540, BTS-2560, BTS-3510, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the general electives Academic writing requirement

+Music and Concentration Requirements:
-Music and Concentration Requirements: A minimum of 88 credit hours Theory-12 credit hours MUSC-1000 Music Theory I MUSC-1010 Music Theory II MUSC-2000 Music Theory III

-MUSC-2010 Music Theory IV Music Skills-6 credit hours MUSC-1100 Music Skills I MUSC-1110 Music Skills II MUSC-2100 Music Skills III MUSC-2110 Music Skills IV History-18 credit hours: MUSC-1200 Music History I MUSC-1210 Music History II Plus four of: MUSC-2200 Studies in Baroque Music MUSC-2210 Studies in Eighteenth-Century Music MUSC-2250 History of Jazz OR MUSC-2260 Worlds of Music MUSC-3200 Studies in Nineteenth-Century Music MUSC-4200 Studies in Medieval and Renaissance Music MUSC-4220 Music Since 1945 Philosophy - 6 credit hours: PHIL-1000 The Task of Philosophy I - The Question of Reality PHIL-1010 The Task of Philosophy II - The Question of Knowledge MUSC-2150 Conducting Techniques I MUSC-3900 Readings in Musicology MUSC-4000 Senior Thesis Individual Applied Music Studies-12 credit hours Ensemble-8 credit hours Music electives-11 credit hours Non-music electives-6 credit hours
+A minimum of 91 credit hours Theory-12 credit hours MUSC-1000 Music Theory I MUSC-1010 Music Theory II MUSC-2000 Music Theory III MUSC-2010 Music Theory IV Music Skills-6 credit hours MUSC-1100 Music Skills I MUSC-1110 Music Skills II MUSC-2100 Music Skills III MUSC-2110 Music Skills IV History-21 credit hours: MUSC-1220 The Art of Music MUSC-2220 Music History I MUSC-2230 Music History II Plus four of: MUSC-2250 History of Jazz OR MUSC-2260 Worlds of Music MUSC-3200 Studies in Nineteenth-Century Music MUSC-3210 Studies in Eighteenth-Century Music MUSC-4200 Studies in Medieval and Renaissance Music MUSC-4210 Studies in Baroque Music MUSC-4220 Music Since 1945 Philosophy - 6 credit hours: PHIL-1000 The Task of Philosophy I - The Question of Reality

+PHIL-1010 The Task of Philosophy II - The Question of Knowledge MUSC-2150 Conducting Techniques I MUSC-3900 Readings in Musicology MUSC-4000 Senior Thesis Individual Applied Music Studies-12 credit hours Ensemble-8 credit hours Music electives-11 credit hours Non-music electives-6 credit hours

 - 1. This program requires at least two years of auditioned choir, i.e., CMU Singers, CMU Chamber Choir, Women's Chorus or Men's Chorus.
-Voice majors in the Performance Concentration must complete three years of CMU Chamber Choir or CMU Singers. - 2.
-Students must choose the "non-music electives" in consultation with the program advisor. - 3.
+Voice majors in the Performance Concentration must complete three years of CMU Chamber Choir or CMU Singers. - Students must choose the "non-music electives" in consultation with the program advisor. - 3.
 The course distribution for this program must include at least six credit hours of course work in a minimum of four and a maximum of five subject fields. - 4.
 Church Music courses cannot be used as Practical Theology toward the fifteen credit-hour BTS requirement.